United Kingdom · Packaging

 Nappies that say out loud what's inside.

-Procter & Gamble extends its accessible packaging programme with NaviLens to Pampers Premium Protection Pants in the UK.
+Procter & Gamble extends its accessible packaging program with NaviLens to Pampers Premium Protection Pants in the UK.
 Size, absorbency, weight range and directions, all audible from your phone.

 - 1st

-- Global nappy brand with NaviLens on pack
+- Global diaper brand with NaviLens on pack

 - Size 5